sigmaco/.github/profile/README.md

 Report documentation problems to the Bibliotheca Federal <bibliotheca@sigmaco.org>.

-For juridic affairs, call the Procuradoria Federal <juridic@sigmaco.org>.

 Do not use public email address; you will be ignored.

 Or you can try to find someone resting by our bonfire on Discord:

 [![Discord](https://discord.com/api/guilds/349379672351571969/widget.png?style=banner3)](https://sigmaco.org/discord)